 (xi) any other mitigation techniques approved by the advisory committee.

-(f) To be eligible for a nonmatching grant, a residential property must comply with the requirements set forth in subsections (C)(1)(a), (c), and (e).
+(f) To be eligible for a nonmatching grant, a residential property must comply with the requirements set forth in subsection (C)(1)(a), (c), and (e).

-Low-income homeowners For nonmatching grants, applicants who otherwise meet the requirements of subitems (a), and (c), and (e) may be are eligible for a grant of up to five thousand dollars and are may not be required to provide a matching amount to receive the grant.
-These grants must be used to retrofit single-family, site-built or manufactured or modular, owner-occupied, residential properties , valued at one hundred fifty thousand dollars or less, in order to make them less vulnerable to hurricane damage.
+(i) For nonmatching grants, applicants who otherwise meet the requirements of subitems (a), (c), and (e) may be eligible for a grant of up to five thousand dollars and may not be required to provide a matching amount to receive the grant.
+These grants must be used to retrofit single-family, site-built or manufactured or modular, owner-occupied, residential properties in order to make them less vulnerable to hurricane damage.
 The grant must be used for the retrofitting measures set forth in Section 38-75-485(C)(1)(e).

 (3) Multimedia public education, awareness, and advertising efforts designed to specifically address mitigation techniques must be employed, as well as a component to support ongoing consumer resources and referral services.